ThePhOeNiX810815/Endpoint-Status-Checker/README.md

 - Application needs to be run As Administrator

 # Known issues
-- App may hang or stop responding, all unhandled exceptions got to be automatically reported back to author.
+App may hang or stop responding, possibly throw unhandled exception from code.
+All unhandled exceptions got to be automatically reported back to author.

 # To-do list